Online Learning: A Modern Introduction Using Convex Optimization

-The above regret guarantee is the same of OMD over strongly convex losses, but here we do not need to know the strong convexity of the losses.
+\end{corollary} The above regret guarantee is the same as the one of \ac{OMD} over strongly convex losses, but here we do not need to know the strong convexity of the losses.
 In fact, we just need to output the minimizer over the past losses.
-However, as we noticed last time, this might be undesirable because now each update is an optimization problem.
+However, this might be undesirable because now each update requires the minimization of a convex function.

-Hence, we can again use the idea of replacing the losses with an easy \emph{surrogate}.
-In the Lipschitz case, it made sense to use linear losses.
+Hence, we can again use the idea of replacing the losses with simpler \emph{surrogates}.
+In the Lipschitz case, it made sense to use linear losses because they were used to upper bound the regret of the true losses.
 However, here you can do better and use \emph{quadratic} losses, because the losses are strongly convex.
-So, we can run FTRL on the quadratic losses $\tilde{\ell}_t(\bx)=\langle \bg_t, \bx\rangle + \frac{\mu_t}{2}\|\bx-\bx_t\|^2$, where $\bg_t \in \partial \ell_t(\bx_t)$.
-The algorithm would be the following one:
+In fact, assuming $\ell_t$ to be $\mu_t$ strongly convex with respect to $\|\cdot\|$, we have